 One day for some reason Dan told me it was impossible to make a DOS boot disk that could contain both CD-ROM and network drivers.
 He’d tried it, and no matter what he did, he ran out of room.

-When someone calls something impossible, I take it as a challenge.
-And within an afternoon, I think I found at least a half dozen ways to get a computer booted to a DOS prompt with both network and CD-ROM drivers loaded.
+That seemed to me like a dumb thing to call impossible.
+Indeed, within an afternoon, I think I found at least a half dozen ways to get a computer booted to a DOS prompt with both network and CD-ROM drivers loaded.

 My first trick was just to use DOS 4.0.
 The system files for DOS 4 were small enough that everything would fit, just barely.
 That was the quickest and easiest solution, but I remembered that DOS 4 was buggy.
 I didn’t know the specifics, because when DOS 4 was on the market, I was still using 8-bit computers at home and my knowledge of DOS was limited.
 I knew how to format disks, get directories and run programs, but nothing advanced.
 In hindsight, just using DOS 4’s command interpreter probably was perfectly safe, but I wasn’t comfortable with that, so I looked for some other ways to do the job.